A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{2026-3-22-1}, we introduce two auxiliary variables and reformulate the original strongly coupled model into a generalized Stokes equation with time integral terms and a diffusion equation.
-Then we prove the existence and uniqueness of the weak solution for the reformulated model.
+Then we prove the existence and uniqueness of weak solutions for the reformulated model.
 In Section \ref{2026-3-22-2}, we develop a time-nonlocal multiphysics finite element method for the reformulated model.
-We employ the high-order Taylor–Hood mixed element for spatial discretization and the Crank–Nicolson scheme for temporal discretization, and we present stability analysis and optimal order error estimates for the fully discrete algorithm.
+We employ the high-order Taylor-Hood mixed element for spatial discretization and the Crank-Nicolson scheme for temporal discretization, and we present stability analysis and optimal-order error estimates for the fully discrete scheme.
 In Section \ref{2026-3-22-4}, we present a numerical test to verify the theoretical results.
 In Section \ref{2026-4-1-1}, we conclude with a summary.